ruthhtur/ruthhtur/source/projects/smart-tech.md

 ## Findings & Outcomes

-Unfortunately I can't list the findings here but I can describe their general form.
-We collected a tremendous amount of data, and we wanted to present it to our stakeholders based on what the organization should **do** about the opportunities; and in what order.
+I can't list specific findings.
+We collected a large volume amount of data, and we wanted to present it to our stakeholders based on what the organization should **do** about the opportunities; and in what order.
 So, we designed our findings to include each of the following three attributes:

 - Concrete examples of workflows and features that were good opportunities
 - Principles and preferences reflected by participants for _how_ smart technology should intervene